-Description: The learner will have the opportunity to conduct science experiments to better understand the environment and present their learnings as a poster to convince their family to reduce - reuse

-Leading Can you develop an alternative to plastic?
+Description: The learner will have the opportunity to conduct science experiments to better understand the characteristics of plastic and its impact on the environment and present their learnings as a poster to convince their family to reduce - reuse - recycle Leading question: Can you develop an alternative to plastic?
+Age group: 4 - 7-year-old Subjects: Environmental Studies, and Art and Design Total time 4.
+5 hours total over 5 days required: Self-guided / Medium supervision by parents / guardians Supervised activity: Resources A tool to dig with, any two sticks to write on, pens, any fruit core or green leaf, required: a piece of plastic.

-question:

-Age group: 4 - 7-year-old

-Subjects: - Environmental Studies

-- Art and Design

-Total time 4.
-5 hours total over 5 days

-required:

-Self-guided / Medium supervision by parents / guardians

-Supervised

-activity:

-Resources A tool to dig with, any two sticks to write on, pens, any fruit core or green

-required: leaf, a piece of plastic.

 Pens, paper, discarded cloth, jute, paper, plastics etc.

-Day Time Activity and Description Discuss with the learner that they will have the opportunity more about plastic Discuss with the learner that they will have the opportunity to understand more about plastic 15 minutes Discuss the day of the week, the date of the month and the month of the year we are in 20 minutes Design your own weekly calendar on a large piece of paper with space to write the daily plan i.e. make 7 boxes and write the dates of the month.
-Learners will write the first letter of the month and first letter of the days of the week (if learners are unable to parents can support with the writing) 20 minutes For each of the days of the week, learners should mark or draw the project activity that they intend to do on the calendar i.e. Day 1: Make a calendar, Day 2: Dig and Bury (Learners can draw the digging tool) Day 3: Uses of plastic (Learners can draw something that is plastic) Day 4: Alternatives to plastic (and Day 5: What happens to plastic
+Day Time Activity and Description 1 5 minutes Discuss with the learner that they will have the opportunity to understand more about plastic 5 minutes Discuss the day of the week, the date of the month and the month of the year we are in 20 minutes Design your own weekly calendar on a large piece of paper with space to write the daily plan i.e. make 7 boxes and write the dates of the month.
+Learners will write the first letter of the month and first letter of the days of the week (if learners are unable to parents can support with the writing) 20 minutes For each of the days of the week, learners should mark or draw the project activity that they intend to do on the calendar i.e. Day 1: Make a calendar, Day 2: Dig and Bury (Learners can draw the digging tool) Day 3: Uses of plastic (Learners can draw something that is plastic) Day 4: Alternatives to plastic (and Day 5: What happens to plastic?)